Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 \subsection{Synthetic Data}

-We designed a synthetic scenario to systematically analyze the importance of identifying forward-inverse correspondence in unorganized sets of forward and inverse demonstrations during skill training.
-In particular, we focused on the effect of correspondence quality on skill training performance with paired demonstrations, as it is directly impacted by the learned shared representation, which in turn affects task parameter extrapolation.
-To this end, we abstract away other complexities by modeling sensorimotor executions as explicit mathematical expressions, their inverse counterparts as time-reversed trajectories, and task parameters and environment states as quantities derived from these expressions.
+\serdaradd{We designed a synthetic scenario to analyze the importance of identifying forward-inverse pairs, and our method's sensitivity to two main hyperparameters: auxiliary pass probability and maximum observation count.} \serdaradd{We assessed the {\it correspondence quality} on all paired datasets and {\it hyperparameter sensitivity} on perfectly paired datasets with auxiliary trajectories.} We model SM executions as explicit expressions, their inverses as time-reversals, and derive task parameters and environment states from these expressions.